stdgraph/graph-v2/doc/utilities.md

 struct vertex_info {
   using id_type     = VId; // usually vertex_id_t<G>
   using vertex_type = V;   // usually vertex_reference_t<G>
-  using value_type  = VV;  // result of coputing the value of a vertex
+  using value_type  = VV;  // result of computing the value of a vertex

   id_type     id;          // absent when `VId` is `void` vertex_type vertex;      // absent when `V` is `void`